BuildAndBreak/Secret-Friend/README.md

 ## Acknowledgments

-Thanks to [@WebDevSimplified](https://www.youtube.com/@WebDevSimplified) for his clear explanations about responsive design concepts and media queries, which were instrumental in understanding how to structure the layout for this challenge.
+Thanks to [@WebDevSimplified](https://www.youtube.com/@WebDevSimplified) for clear explanations on frontend architecture and UI patterns.

-Thanks to the Frontend Mentor team for providing high-quality, well-structured challenges that help developers improve their coding skills in a practical way.
+Thanks to [@TraversyMedia](https://www.youtube.com/@TraversyMedia) for clear explanations of backend routing, REST APIs, and Express fundamentals.